Mole Removal Surgery

 Moles can change in appearance over time, and with puberty and pregnancy.
 It is important to monitor your moles for recent changes and see a doctor if your moles appear suspicious.

-What types of moles are there?
+What are the types of moles?

 Moles can take on different shapes and sizes, and may change with puberty, pregnancy and age.